Tristan-Eye9/PG-takehome/README.md

     ### Error Handling
     - The API gracefully handles Alpha Vantage’s "Note", "Error Message", and "Information" responses.
     - Clear JSON error messages are returned instead of crashes.

-## Design Decisions
-- Chose a Minimal API in .NET 10 to keep the implementation lightweight and aligned with modern best practices.
-This approach minimized boilerplate and made the service easy to configure and run.
-- Due to Alpha Vantage’s free tier limitations, only ~100 intraday points are available at 15‑minute intervals.
-The grouping and averaging logic was designed to scale seamlessly to a full month if premium access were available.
-It was further tested through my
-- The HTTPS redirection warning appears in development when no certificate is configured.
-Since the API functions correctly over HTTP, this does not affect submission or functionality.
-- Used the default .NET `.gitignore` template to ensure build artifacts (`bin/`, `obj/`) and environment files (`.env`) are excluded, while keeping all necessary source and configuration files in the repository.
-- When faced with trade‑offs, I prioritized adherence to the design requirements.

 ## Test Branch

 - After careful consideration of project scope and limitations, a Json generator and injector were developed to 'simulate' how a full month would function if I access to the AlphaVantage Premium features.
-- Here are simple instructions to use the test branch.
-Otherwise a generated Json is already in the 'fixtures' folder of the primary project.
+- Here are simple instructions to use the tools within test branch.
+Otherwise a generated Json is already in the 'fixtures' folder of the test branch API.

 1. Essentially, there are 2 differences from the primary deployment.
 The Tool folder essentially exists as a host for a second dotNet project.
 It's a simple script designed to take a seed, and other basic user input, and output a Json shaped like the intraday outputs.
 There isn't guaranteed